Why Every Company Needs A Digital Transformation Program

 Why is digital transformation important

 Digital transformation is certainly a challenging and complex effort but it can have a big impact on value creation.
-Over a 4 year period, when both a market opportunity and a digital capability gap exist, executing a successful digital transformation program can drive an additional increase in EBITDA of 15% to 20% and a multiple expansion of 5% to 10% (relative to a base case without such a program).
+Over a 4 year period, when both a market opportunity and a digital capability gap exist, executing a successful digital transformation program can drive an additional increase in EBITDA of 20% or more and a multiple expansion of 5% to 10% (relative to a base case without such a program).
 This will typically results from:

 • A cumulative 10% to 20% increase in organic revenue;